AnthonyLaiuppa/TrojanDemo/README.md

 A simple trojan framework built into git.
 It uses git to pull configs and modules to do its work.
 It also pushes its finds to git.

-Right now it is in an early stage while I base the framework and modules based on the methods found in Black Hat Python.
+Right now it is in an early stage while I base the framework and modules on the methods found in Black Hat Python.
 I plan on integrating more modules and attack vectors into the virus.

 The program will be obfuscated and then compiled using py2exe